testjiho/innovative-fraud-detection/Hands-on lab/Before the HOL - Cosmos DB real-time advanced analytics.md

     ![The Create a secret blade is displayed, with the previously mentioned values entered into the appropriate fields.](media/key-vault-create-adls-gen2-account-key-secret.png 'Create a secret')

 12. Select **Create**.

-### Task 13: Provision an Azure Machine Learning Service

-TODO: Enter steps for this.

 ### Task 14: Create an Azure Databricks cluster